Bytes and Bits

 ★★★★★

 JavaScript is NOT a Toy offers a compelling take on javascript, though not without flaws.
-While the treatment of JavaScript is excellent, I found the sections on Computers & Technology less convincing.
-The author makes some bold claims about javascript that aren't always fully supported.
-That said, the book's strengths in discussing Books more than compensate for any weaknesses.
-Readers looking for JavaScript will find much to appreciate here, even if not every argument lands perfectly.
-Overall, a valuable addition to the literature on Books, if not the definitive work.
+While the treatment of Programming is excellent, I found the sections on Web Development & Design less convincing.
+The author makes some bold claims about Books that aren't always fully supported.
+That said, the book's strengths in discussing JavaScript more than compensate for any weaknesses.
+Readers looking for javascript will find much to appreciate here, even if not every argument lands perfectly.
+Overall, a valuable addition to the literature on simulation, if not the definitive work.

 ★★★★☆